CVPR2021-ID453/MIAL/README.md

 To train with two dataloaders (i.e., the labeled set dataloader and the unlabeled set dataloader mentioned in the paper) at the same time, you will need to modify the ` epoch_based_runner.py ` in the mmcv package.

-Considering that this will affect all code that uses this environment, so we suggest you set up a separate environment for MIAL (i.e., the ` mmdet `environment created above).
+Considering that this will affect all code that uses this environment, so we suggest you set up a separate environment for MIAL (i.e., the ` mial `environment created above).

 ```
-cp -v epoch_based_runner.py ~/anaconda3/envs/mmdet/lib/python3.7/site-packages/mmcv/runner/
+cp -v epoch_based_runner.py ~/anaconda3/envs/mial/lib/python3.7/site-packages/mmcv/runner/
 ```

 ## Datasets Preparation